 - Consider coarse grit sandpaper for sanding.
 However, before you begin, pour water on the surface.
-Then, work your way throughout the countertop focusing on the scratches and shifting directions frequently.
+Then, work your way through the countertop focusing on the scratches and shifting directions frequently.

 NB: Ensure that you don’t apply too much pressure as it may leave prominent marks.

 - After using the coarse sandpaper and rinsing the countertop thoroughly, get fine-grit sandpaper.
-Follow the same technique as with the coarse sandpaper.
-Then wash the surface and dry thoroughly.
+Follow the same technique as with coarse sandpaper.
+Then wash the surface and dry it thoroughly.